 While diversity in the workforce is important, it alone is not sufficient to bring about meaningful change.
 Corporations must seek to bring diversity into their supply chains and target more diverse consumers as part of their innovation process and business model.
 This can have a meaningful impact on food security and the empowerment of women in poverty.

-"Corporations must seek to bring diversity into their supply chains
+"Corporations must seek to bring diversity into their supply chains and target more diverse consumers."

 For example, in the global food company where I work, consulting poor non-consumers in Africa as part of the business innovation process has paid off for both the company and poor women.
 Because company leaders learned that poor women could not afford baby formula, the company began producing small day-to-day packages that mothers could afford, instead of the large packages that they could not.
 Not only did their babies then have more reliable access to food, these female non-consumers suddenly acquired the status of important consumers in the company’s eyes.